-Knowing these differences can help you optimize your marketing efficiency while minimizing your advertising costs, maximizing your return on investment.
+Knowing these differences can help you optimize your marketing efficiency while minimizing your Facebook advertising costs and maximizing your return on investment (ROI).

 Facebook Advertising Cost Estimates

 Facebook measures costs in different ways, depending on what type of advertising you choose.
 Some of the most popular measures for quoting prices are cost per click and cost per thousand impressions, also called cost per mille.

 As of 2020, Facebook ads averaged $1.72 per click and $7.19 per thousand views, according to WordStream and WebFX, respectively.
 The average small business spends a Facebook advertising cost per month of about $200 to $800.
 However, you can budget as much or as little as you want for Facebook advertising.

 In the past, the U.S. Small Business Administration recommended that small companies earning less than $5 million annually have a net profit margin in the range of 10% to 12% should allocate an amount equivalent to 7% to 8% of gross revenue for advertising.

 Bear in mind that this figure includes both Facebook advertising as well as other types of advertising, so you’ll need to consider what portion of your marketing budget should go toward Facebook.

 Adjust this guideline based on your needs and your cash flow.